How to Unclog Kitchen Sink Quickly & Easily

 Finally, a little weekly maintenance goes a very long way.
 Once a week, treat your drain to a flush with a full kettle of boiling water.
 This simple action helps to dissolve any minor grease build-up that has started to form, keeping things moving smoothly.
 Think of it as a proactive flush that stops small issues from becoming major blockages.

 By combining these habits, you drastically reduce your chances of facing another frustratingly clogged kitchen sink.
-If you're looking for more ways to stay on top of your home's plumbing, take a look at our guide on the top 5 DIY plumbing tips for additional insights.

 When to Call in a Professional Plumber